openmindsclub/H4ckT0b3rF3st-2k20/projects/hangmen/README.txt

-This is a hangman game.
+This is a hangman game. coded in C.